pdxjohnny/LangChain-in-Kubernetes/README.md

 2. Models
 The implementation uses 3 models :
 - Local LLaMa2_7B : Downloaded from Meta and stored on a file server (EFS)
-- Local Optimized LLaMa2_7B :Model optimized using ITREX (Details on Aux section), stored on a file server (EFS)
+- Local Optimized LLaMa2_7B :Model optimized using ITREX (Details on XXX Optimization section), stored on a file server (EFS)
 - External paid API : In this example we used OpenAI.

 # Architecture